Get started

 "autoApprovers": {

-// exit nodes advertised by users who are Tailscale admins or devices tagged
+// Exit nodes advertised by users who are Tailscale admins or devices tagged

-// tag:application-exit-node will be automatically approved
+// with tag:application-exit-node will be automatically approved

 "exitNode": ["tag:application-exit-node", "autogroup:admin"],